askui/docs-mintlify/04-reference/06-release-notes/01-askui-suite/askui-suite-25-10-1-release-notes.md

 1. Open your project in VSCode
 2. Enable your virtual environment.
-3. Enter `pip install askui==0.15.0`
+3. Enter `pip install askui --upgrade`

 ## Fix

-- None
+Nothing has changed

 ## New Features

-- Move AskUI-Error from experimental to debug mode.
-- Add AskUI Suite application short in /Application folder on MacOS.
-- Fix OpenGL bug
-- Add MacOS shortcut
+Nothing has changed

 ## Known Issues